10.2.2. Using Inheritance

 Understanding how to chain overridden function calls together is quite simple, but understanding why we want to do so is more difficult.
 It's easier to understand the purpose of chaining overridden functions if we recall three previous concepts.
 First, member functions typically use some or all of an object's data to solve some problem.
 Next, subclasses inherit all the superclasses' features (functions and variables).
 And finally, subclasses often have member variables that their superclasses do not.

 Now, imagine that a superclass has a member function that solves a problem using one or more superclass member variables.
-Next, imagine that a subclass has an overridden function that solves the same kind of problem but uses both subclass and superclass variables.
+Next, imagine that a subclass has an overridden function that solves the same kind of a problem but uses both subclass and superclass variables.
 Although the subclass inherits its superclass's member variables, it cannot access them if they are private.
 One possible way to solve this problem is to make the superclass's variables protected.
-But the following example takes a different approach based on using the superclass's public interface by chaining overridden function calls.
+But, the following example takes a different approach based on using the superclass's public interface by chaining overridden function calls.

 A new UML class diagram showing SalariedEmployee as the superclass and SalesEmployee as the subclass.
 SalariedEmployee has a private member variable named salary and a public member function named calc_pay.
 SalesEmployee has two private member variables, total_sales and commission, and one public member function named calc_pay.
 The SalesEmployee class's calc_pay function overrides the SalaredEmployee class's calc_pay function.